irrum6/stranameg/HELP.md

 - CoupledWordsListFiles

 ### 2.2 Random Letter Strings
-- **rls**  RandomLetters,
+- **rls**  RandomLetters
-- **rla**  RandomLettersFromCustomAlphabet, a string must be supplied as 4th argument
+- **rla**  RandomLettersFromCustomAlphabet a string must be supplied as 4th argument
 - **rlaf**  RandomLettersFromAlphabetFile, filename must be supplied as 4th argument
 #### 2.2.1 usage of 4th paramter
 - RandomLetters - sets language (Ka- for georgian, En (english) or De (German) for german alphabet)
 - RandomLettersFromCustomAlphabet - strings are generated from the letters from this string
-- RandomLettersFromAlphabetFile - is used as filename, whose contents serve as basis for our generator
+- RandomLettersFromAlphabetFile - is used as filename, whose contents serve as the basis for our generator

 #### 2.2.2 examples
-application 8 24  - 8 strings with 24 characters length
+./binary_linux 8 24  - 8 strings with 24 characters length
-application 8  - 8 strings with 12 characters length
+./binary_linux 16  - 16 strings with 12 characters length
-application 8 16 rla "alphabet" - 8 strings with 16 characters length from letter from string "alphabet"
+./binary_linux 8 16 rla "alphabet" - 8 strings with 16 characters length from letter from string "alphabet"
+./binary_linux 8 16 rlaf abc.text - 8 strings with 16 characters length using letters from abc.text

 ### 2.3 Random Words
 - **raw**  RandomWord,
 - **rawl**  RandomWordFromListFile,
 #### 2.3.1 usage of 4th paramter
 - RandomWord - sets language (Ka- for georgian, En (english) or De (German) for latin alphabet)
-- RandomWordFromListFile
+- RandomWordFromListFile - takes words from that file

 #### 2.3.2 examples
-application 8 24  - 8 strings with 24 characters length
-application 8  - 8 strings with 12 characters length
+./binary_linux 16 12 raw de
+./binary_linux 16 12 rawl sample.list

 ### 2.4 Coupled Words
 Coupled Words modes generate two words together